How to Comply with The Dutch DPA's Cookie Consent Guidelines

 Website cookies fall under three main categories;

-Strictly necessary cookies – this category of cookies facilitates users’ browsing experience on a website and their use of its features.
-Also known as essential cookies.
+Strictly necessary cookies – This category facilitates users’ browsing experience on a website and their use of its features.
+They are also known as essential cookies.

-While, both the GDPR and the ePrivacy Directive do not require website owners to obtain prior consent for strictly necessary cookies, you must inform users clearly about their purpose and their importance in your cookie notice.
+While both the GDPR and the ePrivacy Directive do not require website owners to obtain prior consent for strictly necessary cookies, you must clearly inform users about their purpose and importance in your cookie notice.

-Preference Cookies – The cookies enable a website to recall the choices a user has made previously, such as language preference, or their login details to allow automatic sign in.
-Also known as functionality cookies.
+Preference Cookies – The cookies enable a website to recall a user's choices previously, such as language preference or their login details to allow automatic sign-in.
+They are also known as functionality cookies.

-Statistics cookies – These cookies gather information about a user’s activities on your website such as the kind of pages he/she accessed and the kind of links he/she clicked on.
+Statistics cookies – These cookies gather information about a user’s activities on your website, such as the kind of pages they accessed and the sort of links they clicked on.

-The type of personal data collected by statistics cookies cannot be used to identify users.
-This is because the information is usually aggregated, making it anonymized.
+The type of personal data collected by statistics cookies cannot identify users.
+This is because the information is usually aggregated, making it anonymous.

 If these cookies are from third-party service providers, the objective of their use remains the same so long as the information they collect is used exclusively by the website owner.

-Marketing cookies can share personal data with third-parties or adtech agencies for the purpose of digital marketing.
+For digital marketing, marketing cookies can share personal data with third parties or adtech agencies.

 Website owners need to be aware that these cookies are persistent and are mainly of third-party provenance.